-A lot of small business tech support these days centers around unlimited cloud backup.
+A lot of business tech support these days centers around unlimited cloud backup.
 Many of our business clients are either transitioning to a hybrid cloud scenario (keeping some services on-site and some in the cloud) or moving everything to the cloud.

 Cloud-based backup and solutions allow business teams to access and use shared resources, software and information via their computers and mobile devices over a network.
 When data and software are backed up in the cloud, nothing has to be stored locally.
 So, your equipment investments are minimal, as are the risks of losing data due to a natural or digital catastrophe in your office.

 Unlimited cloud backup is a service like your phone and Internet connections.
 Business owners need to choose a cloud-based technology service provider just as they do other service providers.
 Being in business tech support, we’ve seen providers basing their sales approach on time-sensitive promotional periods, such as offering the first month free or a reduced rate to get you started.
 Like all promotional offers, the price for unlimited cloud backup increases.
 The cost also goes up as your business backs up more data and services in the cloud.

 Cloud backup and cloud-based services have become mandatory in today’s business environment.
 Before choosing a cloud-based technology services provider, know the financial costs and benefits associated with the service.